Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

-To understand how learning algorithms interact, and the role of search costs in affecting equilibrium prices, bids, and sellers' profit, we first analyze a full competition version of the model where the sellers have complete information and do not need to learn about their environment.
-We focus on this setting , because it will form a good benchmark to compare to the algorithmic case in repeated games.
+We first analyze a full competition version of the model where the sellers have complete information and do not need to learn about their environment.
+This setting forms the benchmark which we use to compare to the algorithmic case in repeated games.

-We consider the following two scenarios: \begin{enumerate} \item \textit{Full competition of pricing and bidding}: The two sellers have complete information about model parameters and consumer behavior, and compete on both prices and bids which are set simultaneously.
-As there is no closed-form solution because of the demand structure, we find the Nash-Bertrand equilibrium numerically.
-We denote the equilibrium price and bid as $\mathbf{p}^N$ and $\mathbf{b}^N$, respectively.
+We consider two scenarios: \begin{enumerate} \item \textit{Full competition with pricing and bidding}: Both sellers have complete information about model parameters and consumer behavior.
+They compete by setting prices and bids simultaneously.
+The equilibrium price and bid are denoted $\mathbf{p}^N$ and $\mathbf{b}^N$, respectively.

-\item \textit{Pricing only benchmark}: To compare also to previous work, which considered pricing without advertising, we also analyze sellers who compete only on prices.
-In this scenario, consumer preferences remain the same, with $\theta$ representing the fraction of consumers who focus only on the first position.
+\item \textit{Pricing without bidding}: In this scenario sellers compete only on prices without advertising.
+Consumer preferences remain the same, with $\theta$ representing the fraction of consumers who focus only on the first position.
 Each seller's probability of being displayed in the first position is $\frac{1}{2}$ without an auction.
-We denote the equilibrium price as $\mathbf{p}^{oN}$,\footnote{Here, $N$ stands for the Nash-Bertrand equilibrium, and $o$ indicates our baseline scenario characterized solely by price competition.} and each seller solves:
+We denote the equilibrium price as $\mathbf{p}^{oN}$,\footnote{Here, $N$ stands for the Nash-Bertrand equilibrium, and $o$ indicates the scenario with pricing competition only, but without advertising.} and each seller solves:

 \end{enumerate}